Iran: Ebrahim Raisi sworn in as president | DW | 05.08.2021

 Hardline cleric Ebrahim Raisi was sworn in as the new president of Iran on Thursday during an inauguration ceremony in the country's parliament.

-The 60-year-old became Iran's eighth since the revolution.
-The inauguration came two days after Raisi received the endorsement of Iran's supreme leader, Ayatollah Ali Khamanei — another hardline conservative cleric who held the position of president during the 80s.
+The 60-year-old is Iran's eighth president since the 1979 revolution.
+The inauguration came two days after Raisi received the endorsement of Iran's supreme leader, Ayatollah Ali Khamenei — another hardline conservative cleric who held the position of president during the 80s.

-His victory in June's presidential election was seen as particularly lacking by observers as many candidates were barred from standing.
+Raisi's victory in June's presidential election was seen as particularly lacking by observers, as many candidates were barred from standing.

 "I will dedicate myself to the service of the people, the honor of the country, the propagation of religion and morality, and the support of truth and justice," Raisi said during the ceremony.